Jhgomez/StudyNotes/aws/CCP_notes.md

 	Network Load Balancer - Layer 4 IP protocol data.
 TCP and TLS where extreme performance is required.
 Capable of handling millions of requests per second 	while maintaining ultra-low latencies.
 Optimized for sudden volatile traffic patterns while using a single static IP address per Availability Zone

 	Classic Load Balancer(Old) - Layer 4 and 7.
-Intended for applications that were built within the EC2-Classic network, doesn'92t use target groups
+Intended for applications that were built within the EC2-Classic network, doesn't use target groups

 '97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97